 Savor Small Towns on the King of Trails Byway

-It can feel as though time's stood still in tiny Warren, for example, about sixty miles south of the Canadian border.
-Here you'll find well-manicured lawns, a Dairy Queen with retro signage and the fifties-vintage Sky-Vu Drive-In Theatre a mile west of town on Highway 1.
+It can feel as though time's stood still in tiny Warren, for example, about 60 miles south of the Canadian border.
+Here you'll find well-manicured lawns, a Dairy Queen with retro signage and the '50s-vintage Sky-Vu Drive-In Theatre a mile west of town on Highway 1.
 Warren is also home to Settlers Square, a quaint boardwalk-lined pioneer town re-creation that's part of the Marshall County Museum.

 Thirty miles down the trail, you'll run into Crookston.
-Downtown's late-nineteenth- and early-twentieth-century buildings are on the National Register of Historic Places.
+Downtown's late-19th- and early 20th-century buildings are on the National Register of Historic Places.
 Interested in a walking tour?
-Swing by the Crookston visitors' bureau on 2nd Street for an informational guide.
+Swing by the Crookston visitors' bureau on Second Street for an informational guide.

-Head seventy miles south and you're in Moorhead.
-With a population of over thirty-two-thousand, it's by far the largest city on Minnesota's stretch of 75.
+Head 70 miles south and you're in Moorhead.
+With a population of over 32,000, it's by far the largest city on Minnesota's stretch of 75.
 Here, the Hjemkomst Center's many attractions make it a clear standout.
-The center's star is the amazing sixteen-ton replica Viking ship that a Moorhead man built in the 1970s, and which made a trans-Atlantic journey to Norway before being placed on view here.
+The center's star is the amazing 16-ton replica Viking ship that a Moorhead man built in the 1970s, and which made a trans-Atlantic journey to Norway before being placed on view here.

 If you make your byway trip in September, try and hit the King of Trails Fall Marketplace.
 The one-day event is celebrated in select cities along the trail with flea markets, garage and craft sales, and produce and flower markets.
 Most participating towns are on the south segment of the road.
 It's another good way to savor the slow place of life, past and present, along the Minnesota's historic King of Trails Scenic Byway.